Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

-To quantitatively assess the accuracy of the estimated deformation parameters, while accounting for the periodic nature of rotations and reparametrizations, we compute the \emph{cyclic mean squared error} (cMSE), defined as:
+To quantitatively assess the accuracy of the estimated deformation parameters, while accounting for the periodic nature of rotations and reparametrizations, we compute the \textit{cyclic mean squared error} (cMSE).
+For the rotation, it is defined as